ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

 Malformed RateLimit header fields MUST be ignored.

 A client SHOULD NOT exceed the quota units conveyed by the remaining keyword before the time window expressed in the reset keyword.
-A client SHOULD NOT exceed the quota units conveyed by the remaining keyword before the time window expressed in the reset keyword.

-A client MAY still probe the server if the reset keyword is considered too high.
 A client MAY still probe the server if the reset keyword is considered too high.

 The value of the reset keyword is generated at response time: a client aware of a significant network latency MAY behave accordingly and use other information (e.g. the "Date" response header field, or otherwise gathered metrics) to better estimate the reset keyword moment intended by the server.